 Cost of living in Dubai

-Though Dubai's tax-free status helps residents to enjoy the emirate's luxurious lifestyle, living here is far from cheap, and expats will need to ensure that their salary and any extras given are sufficient to cover the cost of living.
+Although Dubai's tax-free status helps residents to enjoy the emirate's luxurious lifestyle, living here is far from cheap, and expats will need to ensure that their salary and any extras given are sufficient to cover the cost of living.
+In the Mercer Cost of Living Survey for 2023, Dubai was placed 18th out of 227 cities worldwide, ranking 25 spots higher than its neighbouring emirate of Abu Dhabi (43rd).

 A good package will include benefits and allowances for expenses such as accommodation and international schooling.
 These are the two major expenses those relocating to the emirate will incur, and managing day-to-day life becomes much easier if these expenses are taken care of.